Knitschi/googletest-PackageTest/README.md

 # googletest-PackageTest

-A small cmake project that consumes the [googletest hunter package](https://github.com/hunter-packages/googletest) in order to test if it works.
+A small cmake/C++ project that uses the [googletest hunter package](https://github.com/hunter-packages/googletest).
+The project is used to test the package build with multiple configurations.